 No matter what’s happening in the world economy, stocking up your kitchen pantry to feed yourself (and your family, if you have one) is a necessary weekly ritual.
-While inflation has cooled in the last 12 months — up from a 40-year-high in June of 2022 — prices for some goods are still up, which can hurt your food and grocery budget.
+While inflation has fallen since 2022, and is expected to keep falling in 2024, prices for many goods are still up, which can hurt your food and grocery budget.

 Even though we can’t do anything about the rising prices, we can shop strategically for food to keep our costs manageable.
 We checked in with experts to get their take on exactly how to save on groceries right now.